Is ONEOK Inc. (OKE) a Keeper?

 OKE’s Market Performance

-OKE stocks went up by 0.12% for the week, with a monthly jump of 11.89% and a quarterly performance of 21.21%, while its annual performance rate touched 122.41%.
-The volatility ratio for the week stands at 1.76% while the volatility levels for the past 30 days are set at 2.13% for ONEOK Inc..
-The simple moving average for the period of the last 20 days is 4.08% for OKE stocks with a simple moving average of 24.62% for the last 200 days.
+OKE stocks went down by -2.70% for the week, with a monthly jump of 6.68% and a quarterly performance of 23.88%, while its annual performance rate touched 119.19%.
+The volatility ratio for the week stands at 1.59% while the volatility levels for the past 30 days are set at 1.92% for ONEOK Inc..
+The simple moving average for the period of the last 20 days is 0.48% for OKE stocks with a simple moving average of 21.48% for the last 200 days.

 Analysts’ Opinion of OKE